sdellysse/effuvv/README.md

 Hopefully one day I can remove this warning but I don't know if it'll come.
 That being said, it's not that scary once you get the hang of it.

+### Prior art / Rationale

+NixOS is a big influence in this project.
+NixOS makes the functional operating system perfect; that is, everything fits perfectly into the NixOS world.
+The downside of this perfection is that it's not an easy to transfer an existing linux skill set into working NixOS skills.

+I wanted a tool that let me express my archlinux system in terms of a single set of configuration files / directives, similar to NixOS, but one that didn't require me to throw away all the time and energy that has gone into building such a great distro like Arch.

 ## Tutorial

 Arch Install Guide: `https://wiki.archlinux.org/index.php/installation_guide`